-- Numerator: Number of female patients 24-64 years of age receiving one or more documented Pap tests during the measurement year or during the two years prior to the measurement year among those women included in the denominator.
-Because of the difficulty in obtaining records from third parties, it is likely that a number of women will not be able to be counted as compliant, even though the grantee has referred the patient for services. - Denominator: Number of all female patients age 24 64 years of age during the measurement year who had at least one medical visit during the reporting year.
-For measurement year 2009, this includes patients with a date of birth between January 1, 1945 and December 31, 1985.
+- Numerator: Number of female patients 24 64 years of age receiving one or more documented Pap tests during the measurement year or during the two years prior to the measurement year among those women included in the denominator.
+Because of the difficulty in obtaining records from third parties, it is likely that a number of women will not be able to be counted as compliant, even though the grantee has referred the patient for services. - Denominator: Number of all female patients age 24 64 years of age during the measurement year who had at least one medical visit during the reporting year, or a sample of these women.
+For measurement year 2010, this includes patients with a date of birth between January 1, 1946 and December 31, 1986.